 Abstract

 Consumer-mediated nutrient dynamics (CND), through which animals’ metabolic waste products fertilize primary producers, drives variability in nutrient availability in tropical waters.
 This variability influences primary productivity and community functioning.
 Yet, examinations of CND as a driver of variation in nutrient availability in temperate marine ecosystems are limited.
 Therefore, we assessed the drivers of variation in CND at three distinct spatial scales within temperate marine ecosystems.
 To do so, we quantified the occurrence of 48 fish and 92 macroinvertebrate taxa and estimated their contributions to the ammonium budget at 27 northeast Pacific rocky reefs for three years and 17 kelp forests of varying density for one year.
 Ammonium concentrations ranged from 0.01 to 2.5 uM across rocky reefs separated by tens of km.
 The relationship between animal biomass and ammonium among sites was mediated by water flow, where flood tides seemed to “wash away” the effect of nutrient regeneration by animals, although enrichment was possible on ebb tides.
 Ammonium was significantly higher within than outside of kelp forests, a difference that increased with tide exchange, kelp biomass, and to a lesser degree animal biomass.
-Caging experiments revealed that fine-scaleammonium variability and nutrient enrichment were only possible under low-flow conditions.
+Caging experiments revealed that fine-scale (< ?? meters) ammonium variability and nutrient enrichment were only possible under low-flow conditions.
 Our results suggest that CND drives nutrient variability at scales ranging from one meter to over 20 km, acting on a finer scale than allochthonous sources such as upwelling.
 Therefore, consumer-mediated nutrient dynamics could drive spatial variation in primary productivity at a range of scales in a way previously thought possible only in tropical marine environments.

 Introduction